GymMed/Outward-Enchantments-Viewer/README.md

    - **ShowEquipmentDescriptions** – Toggle the display of enchantments on equipment.
    - **ShowAllAvailableEnchantmentsCountForEquipment** – Choose whether to show the total number of enchantments available for each piece of equipment.
    - **ShowMissingEnchantmentsForEquipment** – Decide if missing enchantments for equipment should be displayed.
+   - **ShowDescriptionsOnlyForInventory** – Restrict enchantment descriptions to items currently in the player’s inventory, hiding details for items in shops.

 ## How to use